Kethen/lg4ff_userspace/README.md

 ## lg4ff userspace driver for linux

-This is an incomplete port of https://github.com/berarma/new-lg4ff to the userspace hidraw + uinput insterface
+This is an incomplete port of https://github.com/berarma/new-lg4ff to the userspace hidraw + uinput interface

 Supported devices: